foundriesio/docs/source/porting-guide/pg-spl-kernel.rst

 device-tree class.

-For the kernel configuration, LmP makes use of the kernel fragments, using the Yocto Project mechanism also present on linux-yocto.
+For the kernel configuration, LmP makes use of the kernel fragments, using the Yocto Project mechanism also present on ``linux-yocto``.
 This is different from the also common “in-tree” configuration, which uses the file ``defconfig`` to configure the kernel.